lfrichter/twin-quest/README.md

 [![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-^3.4.0-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)](https://tailwindcss.com/)

 ## 📋 Overview

-This project is a Full-Stack integration challenge using Laravel and Vue.js, with the goal of demonstrating the ability to build a cohesive and modern application.
+This project is a Full-Stack integration challenge using `LVTPP` Laravel, Vue, Typescript, Pinia and Pest with the goal of demonstrating the ability to build a cohesive and modern application.
 The development is guided by two main user stories:

 1.  **STORY-001**: Implementation of a resource listing ("Products") with filterable API endpoints, pagination, and reactive UI updates.
 2.  **STORY-002**: Implementation of a form ("Registrations") with real-time validation on the frontend and integration with robust backend validation, followed by data persistence.